Azure-Samples/modern-data-warehouse-dataops/e2e_samples/fabric_dataops_sample/README.md

   export EXISTING_FABRIC_CAPACITY_NAME="" # The name of an existing Fabric capacity.
 If this is empty, then a new capacity will be created. export FABRIC_CAPACITY_ADMINS="yourusername@yourdomain,sp_object_id" # Comma separated list.
 When creating a new Fabric capacity, these users/apps would be added as capacity admin.
   # ADLS Gen2 connection variable
   export ADLS_GEN2_CONNECTION_ID="" # The connection ID for the ADLS Gen2 Cloud Connection.
-If not provided, the ALDS Gen2 shortcut creation would be skipped.
+If not provided, the ADLS Gen2 shortcut creation would be skipped.
   ```

   Most of these variables are self-explanatory.
 Here are a few additional notes: